Carglglz/upydev/docs/source/usage.rst

 upy Commands
 ------------
+	> :ref:`upycmd:General`

-	> GENERAL: A set of commands to control or configure the device.
+		A set of commands to control or configure the device.

+	> :ref:`upycmd:WiFi Utils`

-	> WIFI UTILS: To set or manage WiFi configuration or connection mode.
+		To set or manage WiFi configuration or connection mode.

+	> :ref:`upycmd:SD`

-	> SD: A set of commands to mount/unmount a SD card.
+		A set of commands to mount/unmount a SD card.

+	> :ref:`upycmd:Prototype`

-	> PROTOTYPE: A set of commands to test/prototype sensors, actuators, networking ...
+		A set of commands to test/prototype sensors, actuators, networking...